 Date Released: 6/9/2014.
 Series Name: CDC Featured Podcasts.

-[Announcer] This podcast is presented by the Centers for Disease Control and Prevention.
-CDC - safer, healthier people.
+[Announcer] This program is presented by the Centers for Disease Control and Prevention.

 For older adults, optimal aging includes preventing injuries, effectively managing existing chronic conditions, and maintaining physical and

 I’m Dr. Lynda Anderson, Director of CDC’s Healthy Aging Program.

 The promotion of cognitive health is a critical component of overall good health.
 Cognitive health among older adults is not just the absence of disease.
 It’s the development and preservation of cognitive abilities, such as memory, language, judgment, and remembered skills, such as driving.
 Cognitive abilities enable individuals to maintain social connectedness, an ongoing sense of purpose, and the ability to function independently.

 In 2013, CDC and the Alzheimer's Association released the second in a series of road maps.
 This road map, The Public Health Road Map for State and National Partnerships, 2013–2018, was developed as part of CDC’s Healthy Brain Initiative.
 It reflects the insights and expertise of a wide range of stakeholders at the national, state, and community levels.
 The road map shares the Healthy Brain Initiative’s vision of cognitive health as a vital component of overall health and well-being, an area ripe for public health efforts.